 - Create the file tnsnames.ora in the directory pointing to your server and database

 After installing Oracle Client and setting environment variables, we can configure SQL * Plus correctly.

-- Create a shortcut to the SQL * Plus GUI by adding the / nolog parameter on the command line so that it does not ask for login and password when opening and in the "Start In" field, change the default address to where your scripts will be located. .
+- Create a shortcut to the SQL * Plus GUI, adding the / nolog parameter to the command line so that it does not ask for login and password when opening and in the “Start at” field, change the default address to the location where your scripts will be located .